“Would you have done anything different, if you had the chance to undo your regrets?”

 See more reviews

 Matt Haig is the number one bestselling author of Reasons to Stay Alive, Notes on a Nervous Planet and six highly acclaimed novels for adults, including How to Stop Time, The Humans and The Radleys.
 The audiobook of The Midnight Library is read by Carey Mulligan.
 Haig also writes award-winning books for children, including A Boy Called Christmas, which is being made into a feature film with an all-star cast.
-He has sold more than a million books in the UK and his work has been translated into over forty languages.
+He has sold more than two million books in the UK and his work has been translated into over forty languages.

 @matthaig1 | matthaig.com